Th3T3chn0G1t/Genstone/development/BUILDING.md

 #### Note
 These options can be overriden with a variable `OVERRIDE_keyname` in the executing environment. e.g. `OVERRIDE_LINKER=lld.ld make`

 Set options for the build process itself (e.g. for cross-compilation) in `build/config.mk`.
-All variables are commented to explain their purpose and possible values
+All variables are commented to explain their purpose and possible values.
+The more commonly used options are toward the top of the file

 ### Compilation Options